ericsonga/TeacherCSP/_sources/CSPTurtleDecisions/ch14_exercises.rst

         .. tab:: Question

+           The following code stamps a circle of turtles.
 Change the following code to use a different color per stamp and use at least 3 colors.
 You can use a counter and reset the counter to 0 after it reaches the number of colors.
 Use ``if``, ``elif``, and ``else``.

            .. activecode::  ch14ex6q
                 :nocodelens: